gschmutz/nosql-workshop/06-working-with-neo4j/README.md

 ![Alt Image Text](./images/neo4j-find-tom-hanks.png "Neo4J Browser")

-We have only matched on a single Person, threrefore only a single node is shown.
+We have only matched on a single Person, therefore only a single node is shown.

 Not let's find the movie with title "Cloud Atlas"...